DhanashriParkar/Python/README.md

 # Python
-# This repo contains short codes for various fucntions in Python
+# This repo contains short codes for various functions in Python